dianaventura/The-Vagabond-Scholar/myblog/content/_index.md

 # This title is used as the og:title on Hugo's internal
 # opengraph structured data template on the home page.
 # See https://ogp.me/ and https://gohugo.io/templates/internal#open-graph.
-title = "Diana's Reading Blog"
+title = "thePennilessScholar"
 +++

+# UH HI

+Dear Sweet Reader,

-# This part is under construction
+This page is under construction.
+Come back l8er.

 There is a website obesity crisis.
 Bloated websites full of scripts, ads, and trackers are slowing readers down.
 This blog aims to contribute to the internet calmly.